Never Going Home

 "Never Going Home" is a song by French DJ Kungs.
 It was released on 21 May 2021 via Island Records from his upcoming second studio album.
-The song samples the 2019 song "Idol" by Italian producer Mind Enterprises.
+The song prominently samples the 2019 single "Idol" by Italian producer Mind Enterprises.
 It reached top 10 in France, Poland, Croatia, Dutch Top 40 and Flanders, and number one in Wallonia.

 Music video

 The music video was released on 21 May 2021 via YouTube, The video was filmed at Cercle des Nageurs in Marseille, France.
 It features people from several generations "letting themselves be carried away by the music".